866/union/README.md

 # Union HTTP Server #

-This is a web server written in Go for communication with clients/*Trigger* server.
-*Trigger* server is not for public use so it is on the private repository.
-If you want to collaborate please contact me <mailto:comrazvictor@example.com>
+This is a web server written in Go for communication with clients and with **Trigger** server. **Trigger** server is not for public use so it is on the private repository.
+If you want to collaborate please contact me <comrazvictor@example.com>

 ### What is this server for? ###